Siegrift/cypress-trusted-types/README.md

 # cypress-trusted-types

-A library to simplify e2e testing of Trusted Types in Cypress
+> A library to simplify e2e testing of Trusted Types in Cypress

+TODO: